-Today’s recipe ingredient topic, is Lizano “Salsa” Sauce.
+Today’s recipe ingredient topic is Lizano “Salsa” Sauce.

 Last month, I mentioned my boss went to Costa Rica for her nephew’s wedding.
-She came back talking about a beans and rice dish that she had for breakfast practically every day.
+She came back talking about a bean and rice dish that she had for breakfast practically every day.
 It’s called Gallo Pinto (beans and rice).
 She made us all a huge batch to try last week, served with a Lizano sauce (salsa).

 Lizano sauce was created in Central America by Prospero Lizano, who was passionate about cooking.
 The sauce is a unique blend of carefully selected vegetables and condiments, which gives meals like the Gallo Pinto a special flavor and characteristic aroma that only Lizano sauce can offer.

 I read in Costa Rica, Ticos look at you like you’re a little crazy if you ask how to make it; sort of like if you asked a Brit how to make a cup of tea.

-8-10 sprigs cilantro (coriander leaf) fresh or frozen, not dried!
+- 8-10 sprigs cilantro (coriander leaf) fresh or frozen, not dried!

-1 small or medium onion
+- 1 small or medium onion

-½ small red or yellow sweet pepper (optional)
+- ½ small red or yellow sweet pepper (optional)

-3 cups (700 ml) chicken broth or water
+- 3 cups (700 ml) chicken broth or water

-2 cups (350 ml) white rice
+- 2 cups (350 ml) white rice

-½ teaspoon (2.5 ml) salt
+- ½ teaspoon (2.5 ml) salt

-1 Tablespoon (15 ml) vegetable oil
+- 1 Tablespoon (15 ml) vegetable oil

-1-3 Tablespoon oil to fry the Gallo Pinto
+- 1-3 Tablespoon oil to fry the Gallo Pinto

 - If beans are dried, cover with water and soak overnight, if they are fresh, just rise them off.
 Drain the beans and add fresh water to an inch (2.5-cm) above the top of the beans, salt, and bring to a boil.
-Cover the pan and reduce heat to very low simmer until beans are soft (~3 hours).
+Cover the pan and reduce heat to a very low simmer until beans are soft (~3 hours).